OppNHeimer/you-too-can-animate/readme.md

 ```xml
     <path d="M0 0 L100 0 L50 100 L5 10" />
 ```
 **Don't fret, you will never need to write SVG paths by hand.** However, notice the number pairs following each `M` and `L`.
-These are x y coordinates marking each of the triangle's vertices or "nodes" along our path.
+These are x y coordinates marking each of the triangle's points along the path.
 Unlike raster image formats like JPEGs and PNGs, you won't see the pixels in enlarged SVGs.
-Increasing the image size simply increases the distance between nodes.
+Increasing the image size simply increases the distance between points.
 No matter the size, SVG paths are filled smoothly.

 In this tutorial you will create an SVG with a single path.
 However, SVGs often contain many paths to describe more complex images.